Pay Self-Assessment Tax: A How To Guide

 Self-assessment tax payments are made by two main dates – 31st January and 31st July.

-You also make a first payment on account for the tax bill due the following January – 31st January 2022.
-HMRC generally bases this on your current liability, so you would pay 50 percent of the tax and National Insurance contributions due on £13,500 and the remaining 50 percent by 31st July.
+You also make a first payment on account for the tax bill due the following January – 31st January 2027.
+HMRC generally bases this on your current liability.
+So, you would pay 50 percent of the tax and National Insurance contributions due on £13,430.
+Followed by the remaining 50 percent by 31st July.

 Depending on your personal circumstances, you may be able to arrange to pay by instalments, rather than making single lump sum payments.
 Either way, it is important to pay by the deadlines or the install dates.
 If you don’t, you will have to pay interest on any late amount.